valohai/docs/source/topic-guides/executions/metadata/index.rst

 What else can I do with metadata?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-That having been said about visualizations, it is good to keep in mind that metadata has other uses as well.
-Beyond creating the visuals, based on metadata values you can:
+Beyond creating the visuals, based on metadata values you can for example:

 * Easily sort execution tables.
 * Easily compare executions.